Why Are My Isopods Escaping?

 Normal Exploration

-If only a few individuals are climbing occasionally, there is usually no cause for concern.
+If only a few individuals climb occasionally and the colony otherwise appears healthy, there is no cause for concern.

 When Escaping Indicates a Problem